iyifr/iyi/src/content/blog/How to travel through time.md

 brother while he does the dishes, but since she's absent, we hung out as I was doing the dishes.

 I enjoy doing the dishes, I feel like it sparks my most creative and fringe thoughts.
-As any older brother does, I start to talk to Dolu (my brother) about time travel.
-I hadn't thought about time travel for a while until yesterday.
-When you watch a lot of sci-stuff as a kid, some ideas persist and others fade.
+As any older brother does, I start to talk about time travel.
+I hadn't thought about time travel for a while until that moment, When you watch a lot of sci-stuff as a kid, some ideas persist and others fade over time.
+Time travel is something i've spent an unnecessary amount of time thinking about it.

 I said to Dolu,